Region 8 Drinking Water Online What's New

 For a complete list of all the EPA Region 8 staff and their current roles/responsibilities please see our latest EPA Region 8 Drinking Water Unit Contact List.

-Special Notice for Wyoming Public Water Systems: For several years EPA has not required WY water systems to sample for 5 Synthetic Organic Contaminants (SOCs) including Endothall, Diquat, Glyphosate, 1,2-Dibromo-3-chloropropane (DBCP), and 1,2-Dibromoethane (EDB).
-After an evaluation of this practice, EPA is now requiring community and non-transient non-community Wyoming water systems to sample for the complete set of SOCs that are listed in the drinking water regulations at 40 C.F.R.
-141.24 with the exception of dioxin and PCBs which EPA is still evaluating.
+For several years EPA had not required Wyoming and Tribal water systems to sample for the 5 Synthetic Organic Chemicals (SOCs) Endothall, Diquat, Glyphosate, 1,2-Dibromo-3-chloropropane (DBCP), and 1,2-Dibromoethane (Ethylene Dibromide (EDB)).
+After an evaluation of this practice, EPA is now requiring all community and non-transient non-community water systems to sample for the complete set of SOCs that are listed in the drinking water regulations at 40 C.F.R.
+141.24 with the exception of dioxin and total PCBs, which EPA is still evaluating.

 Drinking Water Guide For Small Business Owners in Wyoming